mrpthemrp/cmpt276-a3-game/docs/README.md

 # Milk Carton Sweeper App :milk_glass:

-This repository contains an Android App that emulates a game similar to mind sweeper.
+This repository contains an Android App.
 :hotsprings: Java and Android Studio was used to program the app.

 :warning: ***Please DO NOT FORK this repository/project!*** :warning:

 This project is not intended to be open-source, feel free to use it as a reference but DO NOT FORK!
-If used as reference, please cite by providing link to project and author name \([see section below](#citation-format)\).
+If used as reference, please cite by providing link to project and author name \([see section below](#4-citation-format)\).

 Watch a quick demo of the project through the link below!